katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 `README.md` is a default note, or summary that is usually included in each repo.
 It acts as the "homepage" of your repo where you can introduce the project,  provide a summary, or anything - so feel free to write it.

+You do not need to download the GitHub Desktop for this.
+Your browser would do the job just fine. 🙂

 ***

 ## How to Create Your Profile?